 Timing Is Everything: Balloon launches are early, weather-dependent, and can shift slightly, so arrive by 6:30 AM if you want the full experience.

 Parking & Access: Free parking is available in nearby lots and school grounds, but it fills quickly.
-Some walk may be required over grassy or uneven terrain, so comfortable shoes are key.
+Some walking may be required over grassy or uneven terrain, so wear comfy shoes.

 Weather Watch: Mornings can be chilly, especially before the sun rises—layers and sunblock are both your friends.
-Be aware that high winds or storms can ground the balloons, but there’s still plenty to do on the ground.
+Be aware that high winds or storms can ground the balloons, but the experience is still worth the trip.

 📍 County Road 5 & Colliers Parkway, Erie, CO (Directly West of Soaring Heights Pre K-8 School)